Take a Bow (Madonna song): Chart performance

 "Take a Bow" became Madonna's fifth number-one on the Adult Contemporary chart in the United States, following "Live to Tell", "La Isla Bonita", "Cherish", and "I'll Remember".
 It was number one for nine weeks.
-The song is was Madonna's last single to enter the top 40 of the US Hot R&B Singles chart until 2023 when her collaboration with The Weeknd and Playboi Carti, "Popular", peaked at number 14.
+The song was Madonna's last single to enter the top 40 of the US Hot R&B Singles chart until 2023 when her collaboration with The Weeknd and Playboi Carti, "Popular", peaked at number 14.
 "Take a Bow" also topped the Top 40/Mainstream chart, and reached number four on the Top 40/Rhythm-Crossover chart.
 On February 27, 1995, the single was certified gold by the Recording Industry Association of America (RIAA) and according to Billboard, it was one of the best selling singles of 1995, selling 500,000 copies that year.
 With "Take a Bows certification, Madonna ranked with Janet Jackson as the female artists with the most gold certified singles.
 In Canada the song debuted at number 85 on the RPM 100 Hit Tracks chart, and reached the top after 11 weeks, becoming Madonna's 12th number-one single in that country.
 "Take a Bow" charted for 25 weeks and placed at number three on the RPM year-end ranking.
 It also reached number one on the RPM Adult Contemporary chart.

 "Take a Bow" peaked at number 16 on the UK Singles Chart.
 This ended Madonna's record-holding string of 35 consecutive top-ten singles on the chart, from "Like a Virgin" (1984) to "Secret" (1994).
 According to the Official Charts Company, the single has sold 102,739 copies in the United Kingdom, as of August 2008.
 "It should be a source of shame akin to Britain's poisonous beef and pathetic railways that the dreadful 'Hanky Panky' was purchased in such droves that it reached Number 2"," grumbled Stuart Maconie, "whilst only buying sufficient of the wonderful 'Take a Bow' to propel it to a measly Number 16."
 In Australia, "Take a Bow" debuted on the ARIA Singles Chart at number 21 on December 25, 1994, eventually peaking at number 15.
 It remained on the chart for 17 weeks.
 The song peaked at number two on the Italian Singles Chart; number eight on the Swiss Singles Chart; and number nine on the New Zealand Singles Chart, spending 13 weeks on the latter chart.